DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-embedding-a-positive-climate-for-learning.md

 [View mentor materials](/education-development-trust/year-2-embedding-a-positive-climate-for-learning/autumn-week-1-mentor-materials)

+### Induction tutor

+Use the materials below to arrange a training session on teacher Use the materials below to arrange a training session on teacher expectations, challenging tasks, and the language and culture of challenge and aspiration (90 minutes).

+View induction tutor materials

 ## Week 2: understanding the evidence

+### ECTs

 For this topic you’ll need to:

-- work through the self-study materials below
+- work through the self-study materials below (30 minutes)
-- catch up with your mentor to reflect on what you’ve learnt, discuss any issues or concerns, and decide what actions to take going forward
+- catch up with your mentor to reflect on what you’ve learnt, discuss any issues or concerns, and decide what actions to take going forward (60 minutes)

-Duration: 30 minutes.

 1. [Instructions](/education-development-trust/year-2-embedding-a-positive-climate-for-learning/autumn-week-2-ect-instructions)
 2. [Learning outcomes](/education-development-trust/year-2-embedding-a-positive-climate-for-learning/autumn-week-2-ect-learning-outcomes)